Serampore, located in West Bengal, is well known for its multicultural Danish communities.

 Other attractions near Serampore Rajbari

-The Henry Martyn’s Pagoda, Mahesh’s Jagannath Temple, and Serampore’s St. Olave’s Church are also worth visiting during your trip to Serampore Rajbari.
+The Henry Martyn’s Pagoda, Mahesh’s Jagannath Temple, and Serampore’s St. Olav’s Church are also worth visiting during your trip to Serampore Rajbari.

-If you are searching for refreshments and an ideal destination for the weekend or for photography near Kolkata, drive to Serampore and visit the Goswami Rajbari.
+So, if you are searching for an ideal destination for the weekend or photography near Kolkata, drive to Serampore and visit the Goswami Rajbari.

 Disclaimer: Some of the links provided in the article may contain affiliate links.
 This means when you book or buy something using these links, you help support the website at no extra cost.